shekohex/ccm-docker/README.md

 ### Failover Configuration

-All OAuth models are configured with automatic failover to GLM models:
+All OAuth models are configured with automatic failover to GLM models.
+Gemini models use multi-tier fallback for maximum reliability:

+**Simple Failover (Claude/GPT):**
 ```toml
 [[models]]
 name = "claude-sonnet-4.5"